'Last, best hope:' Leaders launch crucial UN climate summit

 “Get in line, or get out of the way,” Logan-Riley said.

-In Rome at the end of the two-day G-20 summit, leaders of the world’s biggest economies made a vague pledge saying they would to seek carbon neutrality “by or around mid-century."
-Shortly afterward, Russia made clear that it was sticking to its target of 2060 — a decade later than the United States, the European Union and many others.

-The Group of 20 leaders also agreed to end public financing for coal-fired power generation abroad, but set no target for phasing out coal domestically — a clear nod to China and India.
+But G-20 leaders offered more vague pledges than commitments of firm action, saying they would seek carbon neutrality “by or around mid-century."
+They also agreed to end public financing for coal-fired power generation abroad, but set no target for phasing out coal domestically — a clear nod to China and India

-The G-20 countries represent more than three-quarters of the world’s greenhouse gas emissions and G-20 host Italy and Britain, which is hosting the Glasgow conference, had looked for more ambitious targets coming out of Rome.
+The G-20 countries represent more than three-quarters of the world’s climate-damaging emissions and G-20 host Italy and Britain, which is hosting the Glasgow conference, had looked for more ambitious targets coming out of Rome.

+But major polluters including China and Russia had already made clear they had no immediate intention of following U.S. and European pledges to zero out all fossil-fuel pollution by 2050.
+Russia said on Sunday that it was sticking to its target of 2060.

+British Prime Minister Boris Johnson struck a grim tone Sunday.
+He said G-20 leaders “inched forward” on curbing global warming, but the goal of limiting temperature rise to 1.5 degrees Celsius (2.7 Fahrenheit) -- struck in a landmark deal at the end of the 2015 Paris climate accord -- was in danger of slipping out of reach.

+“If Glasgow fails then the whole thing fails,” Johnson told reporters in Rome.

-Some climate activists said the pledges from the G-20 countries were far from enough.
+Some observers said the pledges from the G-20 countries were far from enough.

-“I don’t think the G-20 provided the kind of leadership the world needs right now at this moment of climate crisis,” Greenpeace Executive Director Jennifer Morgan told The Associated Press in Glasgow.
-“I think it was a betrayal to young people around the world.”
+“This weak statement from the G-20 is what happens when developing countries who are bearing the full force of the climate crisis are shut out of the room," said Mohamed Adow, director of Power Shift Africa.
+“The world’s biggest economies comprehensively failed to put climate change on the top of the agenda ahead of COP26 in Glasgow.”

-While the opening ceremony in Glasgow formally kicked off the talks, known as COP26, the more anticipated launch comes Monday, when leaders from around the world will gather to lay out their countries' efforts to curb greenhouse gas emissions and deal with the mounting damage from climate change.
+While the opening ceremony in Glasgow formally kicked off the talks, known as COP26, the more anticipated launch comes Monday, when leaders from around the world will gather to lay out their countries' efforts to curb emissions from burning coal, gas and oil and deal with the mounting damage from climate change.

-The leaders of three of the world's biggest climate polluters - China, Russia and Brazil — were not expected to attend the summit, though seniors officials from those countries planned to participate.
-For U.S. President Joe Biden, whose country is the world's worst current climate polluter after China, the summit comes at a time when division within his own Democratic party is forcing him to scale back ambitious climate efforts.
+The leaders of two of the top climate-polluting nations - China and Russia — were not expected to attend the summit, though seniors officials from those countries planned to participate.
+For U.S. President Joe Biden, whose country is the world's biggest climate polluter after China, the summit comes at a time when division within his own Democratic party is forcing him to scale back ambitious climate efforts.

 At the Vatican Sunday, Pope Francis urged the crowds gathered in St. Peter's Square: “Let us pray so that the cry of the Earth and the cry of the poor” is heard by summit participants.

-Negotiators will push nations to ratchet up their efforts to keep global temperatures from rising by more than 1.5 degrees Celsius (2.7 Fahrenheit) this century compared with pre-industrial times.
+Negotiators will push nations to ratchet up their efforts to keep global temperatures from rising by more than 1.5 degrees Celsius this century compared with pre-industrial times.

 The climate summit remains “our last, best hope to keep 1.5 in reach,” said Alok Sharma, the British government minister chairing climate talks.

-Scientists say the chances of meeting that goal, agreed to in the landmark deal closed at the 2015 Paris climate accord, are slowly slipping away.
+Scientists say the chances of meeting that goal are slowly slipping away.
 The world has already warmed by more than 1.1C and current projections based on planned emissions cuts over the next decade are for it to hit 2.7C by the year 2100.

-The amount of energy unleashed by such planetary warming would melt much of the planet's ice, raise global sea levels and greatly increase the likelihood and intensity of extreme weather, experts warn.
+The amount of energy unleashed by such planetary warming would melt much of the planet's ice, raise global sea levels and greatly increase the likelihood and intensity of extreme weather, experts say.

-“We can move the negotiations forward and we can launch a decade of ever increasing ambition and action,” Sharma said.
-“We can seize the enormous opportunities for green growth for good green jobs, the cheaper, cleaner power.”

 U.S. climate envoy John Kerry warned last week of the dramatic impacts that exceeding the 2015 Paris accord's goal will have on nature and people, but expressed optimism that the world is heading in the right direction.